bunt88/Readme-Generator/Develop/README-GeneratedExample.md

 - [Credits](#credits)

 ## Installation
-Download
+download'
 ## Usage
-Run Node index inside the terminal
+use in terminal
 ## How to Contribute
-This is not an open source project
+not an opensource project
 ## Tests
-by running the program in the terminal
+run in the terminal
 ## License
-Eclipse
+Boost
 ## Questions
 for questions please refer to my [GitHub](https://github.com/bunt88) or contact me through my [Email](bunt88@gmail.com)